Argentix03/IR-Scripts/Audit GPO Hardening/README.md

 ## Audit GPO Hardening
-This script will help you run over the results from RetroHunt hash file
+This script will help you to preforme hardning to the event viewer events.

 ### Requirement:
+1.Run-as Administrator with Full permissions.

-All the file in this repo
+2.All the file in this repo

 ### Usage